Our timeline history:

 2005 – Horse Cremation was an option that many horse owners discussed with us.
 We purchased a larger cremation unit to accommodated horses and other large animals (and expanded our family with our 2nd child!).

-2016 – This year we updated our website (which continues to have updates periodically), purchased a new Crematory for pets under 200# and have a new office with a family room for pet owners to have a longer goodbye with their beloved family member, if they so desire.
-This room may also be used for your veterinarian to meet you here if you would prefer not to have the euthanasia at your own home or at the Vet Clinic.
+2016 – This year we updated our website (which continues to have updates periodically), purchased a new Crematory for pets under 200# and Dan built us a new office with a family room for pet owners to have a longer goodbye with their beloved family member, if they so desire.
+This room (or our yard, weather permitting) may be used for your veterinarian to meet you here if you would prefer not to have the euthanasia at your own home or at the Vet Clinic.

 2017 – We added a new Horse Crematory to our business.